ElizaLo/NLP-Natural-Language-Processing/Keywords and Phrases Extraction/README.md

 From → `Extract keywords from this text:`, to → `Extract keywords and key phrases from this text:`

+💠 **Prompt Design**

+This simple text-in, text-out interface means you can "program" the model by providing instructions or just a few examples of what you'd like it to do.
+Its success generally depends on the complexity of the task and the quality of your prompt.
+A good rule of thumb is to think about how you would write a word problem for a middle schooler to solve.
+A well-written prompt provides enough information for the model to know what you want and how it should respond.

+GPT-3 models by OpenAI can do everything from generating original stories to performing complex text analysis.
+Because they can do so many things, you have to be explicit in describing what you want.
+Showing, not just telling, is often the secret to a good prompt.

+**There are basic guidelines to creating prompts:**

+- **Show and tell.** Make it clear what you want either through instructions, examples, or a combination of the two.
+If you want the model to rank a list of items in alphabetical order or to classify a paragraph by sentiment, show it that's what you want.
+- **Use plain language to describe your inputs and outputs.** As a best practice, start with plain language descriptions.
+While you can often use shorthand or keys to indicate the input and output, it's best to start by being as descriptive as possible and then working backwards to remove extra words and see if performance stays consistent
+- **Provide quality data.** If you're trying to build a classifier or get the model to follow a pattern, make sure that there are enough examples.
+Be sure to proofread your examples — the model is usually smart enough to see through basic spelling mistakes and give you a response, but it also might assume this is intentional and it can affect the response. → that’s why you may need text pre-processing/cleaning and Grammatical Error Correction (GEC).
+- **You need fewer examples for familiar tasks.** For Tweet sentiment classifier, you don't need to provide any examples.
+This is because the API already has an understanding of sentiment and the concept of a Tweet.
+If you're building a classifier for something the API might not be familiar with, it might be necessary to provide more examples.
+- **Check your settings.** The `temperature` and `top_p` settings control how deterministic the model is in generating a response.
+If you're asking it for a response where there's only one right answer, then you'd want to set these lower.
+If you're looking for more diverse responses, then you might want to set them higher.
+The number one mistake people use with these settings is assuming that they're "cleverness" or "creativity" controls.

+‼️ **Troubleshooting**

+If you're having trouble getting the API to perform as expected, follow this checklist:
+1. Is it clear what the intended generation should be?
+2. Are there enough examples?
+3. Did you check your examples for mistakes?
+(The API won't tell you directly)
+4. Are you using `temperature`` and top_p` correctly?

 - 🔸 **Temperature**

 > See more details and examples in 📂 [Language Models](https://github.com/ElizaLo/NLP-Natural-Language-Processing/tree/master/Language%20Models#fine-tuning-model) folder